-AppImage is a popular way for software developers to package and distribute their app to Linux users, regardless of their specific distro choices.
+AppImage is a popular way for software developers to package and distribute applications to Linux users, without needing to worry which distribution they use.

-Portability is the real appeal; AppImages contain everything they need to run, in a single executable, they’re a simple, straightforward way to run software.
-You download an .AppImage file, go to the folder you download it to, give it permission to run, and double-click on it to open.
+Portability is the USP as AppImages bundle everything they need to run in a single executable, making it a fuss-free for users to try software: download an .appimage file, give it permission to run, then double-click to open.

 AppImageLauncher Utility